 Where can I find Mountain Mint?

+First, the bad news: sourcing a specific native plant can sometimes be a challenge.
 To make your Mountain Mint sourcing easier, here are four ideas that are tried-and-true for finding native plants:

 Where can I find seeds and plants?